shikhir-arora/karma-simple-mod/README.md

 ## Support

 You can reach me `.vlexar#5320` (User ID: `243902693666455553`) pretty easily on my Discord server: https://discord.io/joinec or feel free to always open a GitHub issue: https://github.com/shikhir-arora/karma-simple/issues or pull-request a reason permits!

-- For users of the public KarmaBot - typing `@KarmaBot help` will bring up a quick and easy help menu with support/invite links and basic usage info.

 ---